Black Americans suffer from generations of economic marginalisation

 The police killing of George Floyd in Minneapolis led to diverse protests calling for an end to violence towards African Americans, whom studies have found face an elevated risk of dying at the hands of law enforcement.

-"African Americans have always been full participants in the US economy, they´re just not full recipients," said Nicole Smith, chief economist at the Georgetown University Center on Education and the Workforce.
+"African Americans have always been full participants in the US economy, they’re just not full recipients," said Nicole Smith, chief economist at the Georgetown University Centre on Education and the Workforce.

 Before Floyd died under the knee of a white police officer on a city street, the coronavirus pandemic already had taken a grievous toll on the United States, killing more than 106,000 people and costing 42 million lost jobs.